-Warranty Duration
+Duration

-- 1. The duration of this limited warranty is 24-months, starting from the earlier of: - a.
-The date of initial retail purchase and delivery of the motorcycle from an authorized Harley-Davidson dealer, or: - b.
-Two (2) years after the model year launch of the vehicle in question. - Example: An unsold 2022 vehicle warranty will start when the 2024 models start to ship.

-Your authorized Harley-Davidson dealer will submit an electronic Sales and Warranty Registration form to initiate your limited warranty.

-2. Any unexpired portion of this limited warranty will be transferred to subsequent owners, upon the resale of the motorcycle during the limited warranty period.
+- The duration of this limited warranty is twenty-four months, starting from the earlier of (a) the date of initial retail purchase and delivery of the motorcycle from an authorized Harley-Davidson dealer, or (b) the third anniversary of the last day of the model year of the motorcycle.
+Your authorized Harley-Davidson dealer will submit an electronic Sales and Warranty Registration form to initiate your limited warranty. - 2.
+Any unexpired portion of this limited warranty will be transferred to subsequent owners, upon the resale of the motorcycle during the limited warranty period.